 Graphics & Design

-Capturing static screenshots and screen interaction sequences is useful when developing systems training, guides to online tools or resources, or even for onboarding.
+Capturing static screenshots and screen interaction sequences is useful when developing systems training, software guides, and other training materials for employees.
 Here are some helpful tools:

 Canva: This allows you to create tailored graphics and infographics for custom eLearning development, or use one of their many templates.

 Hypersnap: A powerful tool for screen capturing and manipulating static images from your screen.